model-checking/kani-verifier-blog/_posts/2024-12-03-safety-of-cstr.md

 - `as_ptr()` returns a pointer that can be safely read for `len` bytes.
 - Each byte read from the raw pointer matches the corresponding byte in `bytes_with_nul`.
 This verification was performed within an unsafe block, as raw pointer manipulation (e.g., pointer arithmetic) is inherently unsafe.
-- The CStr maintains its safety invariant.
+- The `CStr` maintains its safety invariant.

 ## Part 3: Unsafe Methods

-In Part 3, we focused on verifying the unsafe methods provided by CStr.
-Specifically, we examined `from_bytes_with_nul_unchecked`, `strlen`, and `from_ptr`, ensuring they maintain the safety invariant when used correctly.
+In Part 3, we focused on verifying the unsafe methods provided by `CStr`.
+Specifically, we examined `from_bytes_with_nul_unchecked `, `strlen `, and `from_ptr`, ensuring they maintain the safety invariant when used correctly.

 We followed a similar workflow as before; however, before writing the harnesses, we first annotated the unsafe functions with [function contracts](https://github.com/model-checking/kani/blob/main/rfc/src/rfcs/0009-function-contracts.md).